mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/dataobject.md

 ## Basics

-The call to ''DataObject->getCMSFields()'' is the centerpiece of every data administration interface in Silverstripe, which returns a `[api:FieldSet]`''.
+The call to `DataObject->getCMSFields()` is the centerpiece of every data administration interface in Silverstripe, which returns a `[api:FieldSet]`''.

 	:::php